 A femoral hernia is an uncommon type of inguinal hernia, in which intra-abdominal contents (e.g., intraperitoneal fat, mesentery, bowels) herniate into the femoral canal through the femoral ring.
 Risk factors for femoral hernias include old age, female sex, obesity, and previous hernia repair.
 Patients present with a globular swelling inferior to the inguinal ligament and medial to the femoral vein that worsens with coughing or straining.
 The diagnosis is primarily clinical with ultrasonography being indicated if the diagnosis is inconclusive.
 Although femoral hernias are uncommon, they are associated with a high risk of incarceration and strangulation and should, therefore, be surgically treated as early as possible.
 The preferred treatment for non-complicated femoral hernias is mesh hernioplasty, while repair without a mesh is used for complicated femoral hernias.

 Epidemiological data refers to the US, unless otherwise specified.

-- Advancing age and female gender (see “Epidemiology” above)
+- Advancing age and female sex (see “Epidemiology” above)

 - Increased intra-abdominal pressure